 fuguers cove + other musica

-fuguers cove is my lo-fi, garage rock, dub, punk, psych power pop solo project.
-It started in 1995 as a 4-track project inspired by early Beck and morphed into what it is now.
+fuguers cove is a lo-fi garage rock, dub, punk, psych power pop project.
+It started in 1995 as a 4-track project inspired by early Beck and GbV and morphed into whatever it is now.

-For more information, check out the fuguers cove website If you'd rather pay for my music, most albums are available for download at itunes, Amazon, etc., and for streaming on Spotify, etc.
+For more information, check out the fuguers cove website.
+If you'd rather pay for my music, most albums are available for streaming on Spotify, etc., and for purchase at itunes, Amazon, etc.

-I run a fake record label -- Blue Corner Records -- featuring the work of my side projects: Euthanized Horse, Gin & Oats, The Marshmen, Regime, The Burning Silos, Tropical Bluebirds, Anarchist Wolves, Tropical Marmot, and Industrial Capitalism.
+I run a fake record label -- Blue Corner Records -- featuring the work of my side projects: Euthanized Horse, Gin & Oats, The Marshmen, Regime, The Burning Silos, Tropical Bluebirds, [NAME REDACTED], Tropical Marmot, and Industrial Capitalism.
 I have songs for all these bands, and albums for some of them.
-One day I'll most of these songs posted.
+One day I'll post 'em.

 Some of these musics are to the right and/or below.